 Signs that their medication may not be optimally treating their thyroid condition can include any of the symptoms listed above.
 Treatment for children or teenagers with hypothyroidism is the same as adults, where medication is usually needed for life.
 The medication type given is most often T4-only, such as Levothyroxine or Synthroid, which seems to work well for most, though may prove less beneficial as the child ages and after a certain age it may be worth considering a T3 and T4 combination.

 The NICE Guidance, as of January 2022 state:

 For children aged 2 years and over and young people taking levothyroxine for primary hypothyroidism, consider measuring FT4 and TSH every 6 to 12 weeks until the TSH level has stabilised (2 similar measurements within the reference range 3 months apart), then every 4 to 6 months until after puberty, then once a year.

 For children aged between 28 days and 2 years who are taking levothyroxine for primary hypothyroidism, consider measuring FT4 and TSH every 4 to 8 weeks until the TSH level has stabilised (2 similar measurements within the reference range 2 months apart), then every 2 to 3 months during the first year of life, and every 3 to 4 months during the second year of life.

 Do you have a child with hypothyroidism?
 Or were you a child that had it yourself?

-This excerpt is from the book You, Me and Hypothyroidism: When Someone You Love Has Hypothyroidism.
-A book for those who know someone with hypothyroidism, such as a parent or family member.
+Do check out the book You, Me and Hypothyroidism: When Someone You Love Has Hypothyroidism.
+A book for those who know someone with hypothyroidism, such as a parent or family member of a child with hypothyroidism.
 More information on hypothyroidism in children can be found in the full book.

 You can click on the hyperlinks in the above post to learn more and see references to information given.